Pankajse/LifeAPI/readme.md

-# Blood Donation Website
+# LifeAPI

-This project is a **Blood Donation Management System** designed to connect blood donors, recipients, and organizations like blood banks, hospitals, and NGOs.
+This project LifeAPI is a **Blood Donation website** designed to connect blood donors, recipients, and organizations like blood banks, hospitals, and NGOs.
 It provides a platform for users to donate blood, request blood, and manage blood stock efficiently.

 ---